gitsish/INFOSYS-SPRINGBOARD-INSURAI-JAVA-TECH-STACK-PROJECT/README.md

 Screenshots of UI, APIs, and GitHub repository

-📄 Conclusion
+ Conclusion

 Insurai demonstrates a complete AI-enabled full-stack application using modern technologies.
-By integrating Cohere AI with a secure and scalable backend and a responsive frontend, the system provides an efficient solution for insurance assistance while following Agile development practices.
+The project follows Agile practices and successfully integrates AI to provide an efficient insurance assistance solution.

 👨‍💻 Project Context

-Developed as part of the Infosys Springboard – Java Tech Stack Program By AAISHA SULTANA GUDURU -22501A4401 CSE-DATA SCIENCE-PVPSIT.
+Developed as part of Infosys Springboard – Java Tech Stack Program By AAISHA SULTANA GUDURU-22501A4401 CSE-DATA SCIENCE PVPSIT